Legislative Assembly of Upper Canada

 The Legislative Assembly of Upper Canada was the elected part of the legislature for the province of Upper Canada, functioning as the lower house in the Parliament of Upper Canada.
 Its legislative power was subject to veto by the appointed Lieutenant Governor, Executive Council, and Legislative Council.

 The first elections in Upper Canada, in which only land-owning males were permitted to vote, were held in August 1792.

-The first session of the Assembly's sixteen members occurred in Newark, Upper Canada on 17 September 1792.
-Shortly before the capital of Upper Canada was moved to York in 1796 the Assembly was dissolved and reconvened for twelve more sessions between 1797 and 1840 in modest buildings in the new capital.
+The first session of the Assembly's sixteen members was held in Newark, Upper Canada (today's Niagara-on-the-Lake) on 17 September 1792.
+The Assembly was dissolved in 1796 and reconvened for twelve more sessions between 1797 and 1840 in modest buildings in York, the new capital of Upper Canada.
 Members continued to be elected by land-owning males to represent counties and the larger towns.

-During the War of 1812, American troops set fire to the buildings of the Assembly.
+During the War of 1812, U.S. troops won the Battle of York and burned down the government buildings.